 Sangria is a summer classic, but cava sangria is that bit more special.
 Light, refreshing and a wonderful mix of fruit and cava’s bubbles.
 Quick to make, it’s an easy cocktail perfect for any occasion from summer BBQs to holiday parties.

 The town I lived in in Catalunya wasn’t that big and when I was there, it always seemed to play second fiddle to another town on the coast nearby.
-It didn’t have as many options for going out although we did find some good food, with favorites like patatas bravas, llescas (Catalan pizza bread) and others, but the venues weren’t exactly trendy.
+It didn’t have as many options for going out although we did find some good food, with favorites like patatas bravas, llescas (Catalan bread pizza), coca (Spanish pizza) and others, but the venues weren’t exactly trendy.

 But that started to change (and has much more now, as I found when I returned a few years back).
 It was in one of the newer trendy places that I first had cava sangria and I was immediately taken with it.